bobbydilley/card-emulator/README.md

 make
 ```

-To run the program simpy call it from the command line:
+To run the program simpy call it from the command line and specify your serial path if it isn't `/dev/ttyUSB0`.

 ```
-./build/cardd
+CARD_SERIAL_PATH=/dev/ttyS0 ./build/cardd
 ```

 To control the card reader, open up a new terminal and use the cardctl program:

 ```
-./build/cardctl insert card.bin
+./build/cardctl
 ```

+it will then explain the usage.

 ## Issues

+- Not fully tested on Derby Owners Club.
-- You must change the settings via code
+- Some of the settings can only be changed in the code.